kyledufrane/phase_2_project_vac_pandas/README.md

 ## Business Understanding

 Our stakeholder is a family that is moving to the Seattle area.
-They're looking for a solution that will enable them to search for properties based on their needs.
+They're looking for a solution that will enable them to search for properties based for their needs.

 ### Data Understanding